Facet Joint Injections For Back Pain

 The corticosteroid acts as an anti-inflammatory medication to provide long-lasting pain relief.

 The whole procedure takes 20-30 minutes, and you can go home right after your appointment.
 You may receive additional injections, but typically doctors recommend three or fewer within a 6-month timeframe.

 Facet Joint Injection Side Effects

-You may feel some discomfort from the injections, but typically the local anesthetic will keep you comfortable during the procedure.
+You may feel some discomfort from the injections, but typically the local anesthetic near the injection site will keep you comfortable during the procedure.

 Side effects are rare, but some commonly-reported effects of steroids include:

-In the first day or two after your injection, you may experience some soreness in the neck or back.
-This is a common result of the anesthetic wearing off, before the anti-inflammatory effects have kicked in.
-You should go easy during this time, and expect greater pain relief on the second or third day.
+In the first day or two after your injections, you may experience some soreness near the injection site.
+Some local tenderness may be experienced for a couple of days after the facet injection.
+Using an ice pack three or four times a day may help alleviate this.
+This is a common result of the anesthetic wearing off before the anti-inflammatory effects have kicked in.
+You should go easy during this period of time and expect greater pain relief on the second or third day.